Last updated on July 17, 2020

 - Habits.
-At 3 pm I drink coffee.
+At 3 pm I have to drink coffee.

 - Classical Conditioning.
-I don’t drink tequila because one time it made me sick.
+I don’t eat fish because one time it made me sick.

 A paradigm is a theory about how something should be done, made or thought about.

-In order for Jordan to disassociate himself from the false personal paradigm formed by his brain, he must first become aware of it.
+In order for Kevin to disassociate himself from his false personal paradigm, he must first become aware of it: